kbmoore02/NHL-Data-Analysis/about.markdown

 permalink: /about/
 ---

-I am a Data Science and Statistics student, studing at Brigham Young University in Provo, Utah.
-I have experience coding in R, python, Linux, and SQL.
-This blog documents my work on my final project for Stat 486 (Machine Learning).
+I am a data analyst, having graduating from Brigham Young University with a Bachelor's degree in Statistics and Data Science.
+I have experience coding in R, python, Linux, SQL, and C++.
+This blog documents my exploration of data from the National Hockey League (NHL).